 At WoodmenLife, we understand what is truly important – keeping your interests in mind as we make decisions that impact the future and overall financial strength of our company.

-In 2016, WoodmenLife's outstanding financial performance included a total income of nearly $1.1 billion and certificate reserves (funds held to guarantee future benefit payments) of $8.7 billion.
+In 2018, WoodmenLife's outstanding financial performance once again included a total income of $1 billion and certificate reserves (funds held to guarantee future benefit payments) of nearly $8.5 billion.

 Strength in Numbers

-In addition, WoodmenLife’s total surplus has consistently grown over the past 10 years to a very strong level.
+In addition, WoodmenLife's total surplus has consistently grown over the past seven years, reaching a record high of $1.43 billion in 2018.

-One way to judge the strength of a company is to look at how their financial strength and performance are rated by an objective rating agency.
-These ratings are a direct reflection of the care with which WoodmenLife manages our business.
+One way to judge the strength of a company is to look at how its financial strength and performance are rated by an objective rating agency.
+Our rating is a direct reflection of the care with which WoodmenLife manages our business.

-WoodmenLife was assigned a rating of A+ (Superior) with a stable outlook for its operating performance in 2016 by A.M.
+WoodmenLife was assigned a rating of A+ (Superior) with a stable outlook for its financial strength and operating performance in 2018 by A.M.
 Best.
 This is the second-highest rating out of 15 awarded.

 Investing in Trust